Using Loudspeakers as Stage Monitors in PA Systems

 If you are using a PA system for after-dinner speeches, probably not.
 For most live music performances, monitors are more or less essential.

 Monitors themselves are more important than many people realise.
 To perform at their best, musicians need to be able to hear themselves and each other clearly and coherently.
 Because of some of the difficulties in achieving a usable monitor sound (see above), speakers with poor pattern control and/or an uneven frequency response (on or off axis) are probably more trouble than they are worth.
 Get the best you can afford.
+It's also worth looking at mirrored pairs (or symmetrical multi-angled cabinets), if you're likely to meet vocalists who demand them.

 Where more than one monitor is used on a single amplifier channel, all monitors on that channel should be of the same type (you can't EQ for two different types of speaker with a single EQ channel).
 In practice it is generally best if all the monitors are the same (with the possible exception of the drum monitor).
 If an on-stage monitor desk is being used, it is useful for the monitor engineer to have his own monitor (AKA Listen Wedge), and if all the monitors are the same he will then be able to hear any individual mix in his own monitor exactly as it sounds to the performer.
 If the loudspeakers themselves are suitable for the purpose, consider using the same type of speaker throughout your system (i.e. for monitors and front-of-house speakers), as this will increase system flexibility, as well as maintaining consistency between what the audience and the performers hear.